 Unsubscribe or use Unroll.me

 These are just some simple ways to combat the evil scourge that is email.
-I would like to think that if you implemented half of these, you would not only get some time back, you might actually find some new respect for a tool that gets really dumped on.
-Remember, email is not the problem… We are….
+I would like to think that if you implemented half of these, you would not only get some time back, but you might find some new respect for a tool that gets dumped on.
+Remember, email is not the problem… We are…